Breathe Freely

 Is Health Monitoring required?

 Health monitoring is the process of being seen by a doctor to examine and monitor the health of workers to see if exposure to silica dust at work is affecting their health.
-Employers must arrange for regular health monitoring for workers exposed to silica dust.
+Employers must arrange for health monitoring for workers regularly exposed to silica dust.

 How can you protect yourself from silica dust exposure?